capawesome-team/capacitor-datetime-picker/README.md

 1. **Which platforms are supported?**
    This plugin supports Android and iOS.
 1. **Which Capacitor versions are supported?**
-   This plugin supports only one major Capacitor version at a time.
-We start with Capacitor 3 and will update to Capacitor 4 soon.
-The Capacitor 4 version is already available under the `next` tag.
+   There is a version for Capacitor 3 and Capacitor 4.
+However, new updates are only ever provided for the latest Capacitor major version (currently Capacitor 4).
 1. **What do I do when I have a feature request?**
    Please submit your feature request [here](https://github.com/capawesome-team/capacitor-datetime-picker/issues/new/choose).
 We will then review it and possibly put it on our roadmap.
 1. **What do I do when I have found a bug?**